6 Live Streaming Platforms for Gyms and Fitness Studios

 Although companies like Peloton, Beachbody, and Obé have been streaming classes for years, most local gyms are starting with a blank slate.
 One of the first decisions gym owners have to make is which platform they’ll use to deliver live streaming and on-demand content to their clients.
 Video conferencing tools like Zoom are easy to navigate, but they don’t necessarily offer all the features that fitness studios need to integrate online classes into their schedules or upload on-demand content to member apps.
 The same goes for social media channels like Instagram Live and Facebook Live.

-Local fitness studios seem to be having the most success utilizing online platforms designed specifically for their needs.
+Local fitness studios seem to be having the most success utilizing online platforms designed specifically for their needs. you’ll need to check out the latest Vigrx Plus review that many people are using to stay fit.
 Technology companies offering fitness management software and live streaming tools have stepped up to the plate with tailored offerings for fitness studios and gyms, and some are even finding ways to work together with Zoom, YouTube Live, and other popular video services.

 Here are six options that are worth checking out.